Clavicle

-The clavicle, collarbone, or keybone is a slender, S-shaped long bone approximately 6 in long that serves as a strut between the shoulder blade and the sternum (breastbone).
+The clavicle, collarbone, or keybone is a slender, S-shaped long bone approximately 15 cm long that serves as a strut between the shoulder blade and the sternum (breastbone).
 There are two clavicles, one on each side of the body.
 The clavicle is the only long bone in the body that lies horizontally.
 Together with the shoulder blade, it makes up the shoulder girdle.
-It is a palpable bone and, in people who have less fat in this region, the location of the bone is clearly visible.
 It receives its name from Latin clavicula 'little key' because the bone rotates along its axis like a key when the shoulder is abducted.
-The clavicle is the most commonly fractured bone.
+The clavicle is the most commonly broken bone.
 It can easily be fractured by impacts to the shoulder from the force of falling on outstretched arms or by a direct hit.

 Structure

 The collarbone is a thin doubly curved long bone that connects the arm to the trunk of the body.
 Located directly above the first rib, it acts as a strut to keep the scapula in place so that the arm can hang freely.
 At its rounded medial end (sternal end), it articulates with the manubrium of the sternum (breastbone) at the sternoclavicular joint.
 At its flattened lateral end (acromial end), it articulates with the acromion, a process of the scapula (shoulder blade), at the acromioclavicular joint.